Local hedging approximately solves Pandora's box problems with nonobligatory inspection: Conclusion and Discussion

-The impact is that if one attempts to translate \cref{theorem:lh} to the rewards setting, most of the proof translates straightforwardly, but at the very end, one finds that the worst possible approximation ratio is only~$\frac{1}{2}$.
+Translating the above discussion to the rewards setting, an \iitem's \emph{reservation value} (namely its negative reservation price) may be an arbitrarily large relative to its mean value and inspection cost.
+Consequently, when translating the proof of \cref{theorem:lh} to the rewards setting, one finds that the worst possible approximation ratio is only~$\frac{1}{2}$.
 This is a disappointing result, because \citet{beyhaghi2019pandora} point out that the following trivial randomized committing policy is a $\frac{1}{2}$-approximation in the rewards case: with equal probability, commit to either never inspecting any \items\ or never selecting any \items\ without inspection.\footnote{ Curiously, we are not aware of a similar trivial randomized algorithm for the costs setting.} So while local hedging may still yield a superior result for \items\ that admit local $\ratio$-approximations for $\ratio > \frac{1}{2}$, it appears that simple local hedging alone cannot replicate the best simple approximation algorithms for the rewards setting, which achieve a $\frac{4}{5}$-approximation \citep{guha2008information}.

 It is an interesting open question whether the definition of local approximation can be altered in a way that enables improved guarantees in the rewards setting.
 One idea would be to combine the multiplicative suboptimality factor currently considered with an additive suboptimality gap, which we suspect could rule out the worst-case examples that admit only local $\frac{1}{2}$-approximation.
+A follow-up to this work \citep{chawla2024combinatorial} has shown this is in principle possible, resulting in a $0.582$-approximation for combinatorial selection with matroid constraints.